jacobmrtn/pco-dark-mode-updates/readme.md

 - Updated various elements styling in the Tasks menu
 - Updated various elements in the Notifications menu
 - Fixed logout menu styling
 - Switched the storage method to allow syncing the extension status across devices

+  ## Upcoming
+- The next update will fix the long-standing issue with custom item row colors becoming unpleasing to the eyes when enabled